-Looking for More about the Latest Research?
+Looking for More About the Latest Research?

 If you would like additional information about the latest areas of research regarding craniopharyngioma, explore these related items that take you outside of this guide:

-- To find clinical trials specific to your diagnosis, talk with your child’s doctor or search online clinical trial databases now .
+To find clinical trials specific to your diagnosis, talk with your child’s doctor or search online clinical trial databases now .

-- Visit ASCO’s CancerProgress.Net website to learn more about the historical pace of research for childhood tumors and cancers.
+Visit the website of the Conquer Cancer Foundation to find out how to help support research for every tumor type.
 Please note this link takes you to a separate ASCO website.